bpwhelan/EmbyAniSync/README.md

 This will run an initial sync of everything, start a flask server to open up an endpoint for emby to send a webhook POST, and schedule a full sync every 4 hours (configurable in the future :))

+### Step 6 - Webhook

+Using Emby Webhooks, we are able to sync a season as soon as we are done watching.

+Basic usage of this feature, more detailed instructions to come.

+#### Configure Webhook

+In Emby dashboard, you can create a webhook that points to your flask app:port/update_show, and sends on "Playback Stop" and "Mark Played"

 ## Optional features

 All of this is copied over from the Parent Project so not 100% sure if accurate here.